renato0307/canivete/README.md

 ## Origin

-"Canivete" is the Portuguese word for [pocketknife](https://pt.wikipedia.org/wiki/Canivete).
+"Canivete" is the Portuguese word for [pocket knife](https://pt.wikipedia.org/wiki/Canivete).

 Ths inspiration for the name came from multi-tools knifes like the Swiss Army knifes.